PSPDFKit/Appcelerator-iOS/README.md

 PSPDFKit for iOS Titanium module requires a valid license of PSPDFKit for iOS.
 You can [request a trial license here](https://pspdfkit.com/try).
 PSPDFKit 9 for iOS requires Xcode 11.4.1 or later and supports iOS 11 or later.
 Read more about version support [in our guides](https://pspdfkit.com/guides/ios/current/announcements/version-support).

+## Support, Issues and License Questions

+PSPDFKit offers support for customers with an active SDK license via https://pspdfkit.com/support/request/

+Are you evaluating our SDK?
+That's great, we're happy to help out!
+To make sure this is fast, please us a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/

 ## Getting Started

 In the following steps, you will build PSPDFKit for iOS Titanium module using Titanium CLI.